 The GF Diet

 In general, following a strict gluten-free diet is the key to resolving celiac disease symptoms.
 People with this disorder should always avoid wheat, spelt, triticale, semolina, malt, rye, graham flower, durum, bulgur, barley, and farina.
-They should also be aware that some products may contain gluten, including processed meats, soups, salad dressings, sauces and gravies, candy, and beer.
+They should also be aware that some products may contain gluten.
+This includes processed meats, soups, salad dressings, sauces and gravies, candy, and beer.
 Oats are also questionable, as they might be contaminated with gluten during processing.
-Unless a product is labeled “gluten-free”, doctors recommend avoiding it in order to assure safety.
+Substitutes for these products, which are safe in that they lack gluten, are widely available.
+Unless a product is clearly labeled “gluten-free”, doctors recommend avoiding it in order to assure safety.

 Foods that are safe for patients with celiac disease to consume include fresh meats, fruits, and vegetables, some dairy, wine, and spirits.
 As for grains/starches, allowable ones on a GF diet would include quinoa, rice, tapioca, corn, “gluten-free flours (rice, soy, corn, potato, bean)”, buckwheat, amaranth, and arrowroot.
 Today, there are many more options available–and clearly labeled GF–in the grocery aisles.